jakshi/loggly_rsyslog_ng/README.md

     }
     ```

-* `node['loggly']['log_dirs']` - A list of directories to monitor (optional).
+* `log_dirs` - A list of directories to monitor (optional).
 The loggly configuration template will create an [imfile](http://www.rsyslog.com/doc/imfile.html) block for each file ending in '.log' in that directory.
 Each logdir in the list is of the format:
     ```
     {
         :directory => "/var/log/directory",